CoopAtCanvas/canvas-style-guide/README.md

 <a name="formatting"></a>
 ## 3. Formatting

-* Always use #HEX color codes, unless using rgb/rgba.
+* Always use #hex color codes, unless using rgb/rgba.
 * Do not specify units for 0 values. `margin: 0;`
 * Try to limit use of shorthand declarations to instances where you must explicitly set all the available values.